The 7 Best Dog Foods For Great Pyrenees

 Special Considerations for Feeding Great Pyrenees Dogs

 Fast growth in a giant breed can lead to bone and joint problems later in life.
-You may need to feed your Great Pyrenees a puppy food for 18 months; then change to an adult food for giant breeds.
+It may be necessary to feed them puppy food for 18 months before switching to adult food for giant breeds.
+Skeletal problems in the breed, such as hip and elbow dysplasia and osteochondritis dissecans, can also occur.

 Carlotta Cooper is a long-time contributing editor for the weekly dog show magazine DN Dog News.
 She's the author of The Dog Adoption Bible, a Dog Writers Association of America (DWAA) award winner.
 In addition, she is an American Kennel Club Gazette breed columnist and the author of several books about dogs.
 She has been reviewing pet foods and writing about dog food for more than 10 years.